MattJHoover/Foundations-of-Mobile-Design/README.md

 # Foundations-of-Mobile-Design
 Animal is a web project using AngularJS.

-App Login is a cordova application simulating an application login.
+App Login is a Cordova application simulating an application login.